Criminal (2016 film): Cast

+In addition, Ryan Reynolds appears – in the opening minutes of the film – as CIA agent Bill Pope.
+Lara Decaro appears as Pope's daughter Emma.

 Production

 Development

 On June 20, 2013, it was announced that Millennium Films had acquired the script for Criminal, written by Douglas Cook and David Weisberg, an action film in which a dead CIA operative's memories, secrets, and skills are implanted into a dangerous criminal, who is sent on a government mission.
 J.C.
 Spink, Chris Bender, Matt O'Toole and Mark Gill were initially announced as producers, with Boaz Davidson later joining the production.
 On September 13, Millennium set Ariel Vromen to direct the film.

 Casting

 On June 17, 2014, Kevin Costner was cast to play a dangerous criminal with a dead CIA operative's skills, secrets, and memories implanted into him to finish a job.
 On July 10, Gary Oldman was in talks to join the film to play the CIA chief.
 On July 23, Tommy Lee Jones joined the film to play a neuroscientist who transplants the memories to the criminal, while Oldman's role was also confirmed.
 On August 4, Ryan Reynolds was added to the cast.
 On August 7, Alice Eve joined the cast.
 On August 11, Jordi Mollà joined the film in the villain role of Hagbardaka Heimdahl, who wants the dead CIA agent's secrets now implanted in the criminal's brain.
 On August 12, Gal Gadot signed on to star in the film as Reynolds' character's wife.
 On September 26, Antje Traue joined the film to play the villain's accomplice.